cdapio/cdap/cdap-docs/developer-guide/source/dev-guide.rst

 Now that you've had an introduction to programming applications for CDAP, take a look at:

-- :doc:`Case Studies <case-studies>`, to walk through some example applications.
+- :doc:`Apps and Packs <apps-packs>`, to walk through some example applications and useful datasets.